typhoon1zero2/trello-app/README.md

 ## <u>Server</u>

-### - First thing we always do, bring in our imports and create the nessecary variables for Express
+### - First thing we always do, bring in our imports and create the necessary variables for Express

 - During this activity will we be separating our concerns to keep the server file neat.